MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 :::image type="content" source="media/kanban-board-split-columns-example-chart.png" alt-text="Screenshot showing Kanban with split columns.":::

 Split columns let your team implement a pull mechanism within the workflow process.
-Without split columns, teams push work forward, to signal that they've completed their stage of work.
+Without split columns, teams push work forward, to signal that they completed their stage of work.
 However, pushing it to the next stage doesn't necessarily mean that a team member immediately starts work on that item.

 With split columns, your team knows exactly how many items sit idle, waiting for work to begin.
 You have greater visibility into the quantity of items that sit idle at each stage throughout your workflow process.

 ### Move items into the *Doing* and *Done* columns

 With split columns turned on, you update status of items on the Kanban board in the same way you have before.
-However, now when you've completed work on an item, you move it into *Done*, instead of a downstream column.
+However, now when you complete work on an item, you move it into *Done*, instead of a downstream column.
 When the next team member becomes free to work on the next high priority item, they pull it into *Doing* and reassign it to themselves.

 For example, as a team member completes their coding task, they move the item into *Done* under the Develop column.
 When the tester is ready to test the item, they pull it into *Doing* under the Test column.